notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 Other than the caveats below, the function list regular expressions follow the same syntax spelled out in the docs on [Searching: Regular Expressions](../searching/#regular-expressions):

-- The parser does not accept **regular expresion look behind operations** in the expressions.
+- The parser does not accept **regular expression look behind operations** in the expressions.
 - The parser can only search for function names, it will not do **regular expression replacement or modification** (so you cannot add text to the matching names)
 - You _may_ use the `(?x)` modifier to allow additional whitespace and `#`-prefixed comments in your regular expression, as described in the docs on [regex search modifiers](../searching/#search-modifiers)
 - The parser defaults to `. matches newline` being turned on (the equivalent of `(?s)` inside a regex).
 If you want `.` to _not_ match newlines, please include `(?-s)` in your FunctionList definition regular expressions.